DoodleBears/College/Java_Learning/Java SOLID Design Principles.md

 ```

 > By using dependency injection we no longer rely on the Post class to define the specific type of logger.

+#### Dependency inversion in Spring framework

+> In spring framework, all modules are provided as separate components which can work together by simply injected dependencies in other module.

 #### 关于耦合性 —— Dependency inversion